cogdog/tru-collector/README.md

 You can follow the link to create an account; for an email you can use a fictitious one on your domain.
 We suggest using the strong password that Wordpress suggests.

 ** Note: As of version 1.1 of TRU Collector you no longer need to copy the password into the options page. ** If you are using a version of the theme that has a password field in the options, maybe it's a good time to update?
 Otherwise, [see an older version of this ReadMe](https://github.com/cogdog/tru-collector/blob/a8637ef4739a6aa64210fee5ddffe8426cfa62b3/README.md#author-account-setup) for instructions.

-### JetPack Post by Email (no longer built in)

-This feature was unreliable and the coding around it created problems to minute to make it worthwhile.
-One could still implement it as a way to post, your mileage will vary.

 ## Customize the Add / Collect form